Red Varieties for 2020

 Roma (75 days) Long renowned for delicious sauces and pastes, the classic Roma tomato has a heavy yield, meaty flesh with few seeds, and excellent taste and texture.
 Compact vines.
 Determinate.

-Rose (80 days) Strong leafy plants bear beautiful large meaty beefsteak tomatoes that are smooth and incredibly tasty (some say they rival Brandywine for taste).
+SOLD OUT Rose (80 days) Strong leafy plants bear beautiful large meaty beefsteak tomatoes that are smooth and incredibly tasty (some say they rival Brandywine for taste).
 Showed strong blight resistance in our garden this last year.
 Long yielding this tomato is great in salads and for canning and sauces.
 Indeterminate.

-San Marzano (78 days) This Italian heirloom traced back to the 1700s is perhaps the best known paste tomato in the Italian community.
+SOLD OUT San Marzano (78 days) This Italian heirloom traced back to the 1700s is perhaps the best known paste tomato in the Italian community.
 A compact and prolific producer of bright red, 3 inch fruit over a long season, this plum type tomato has heavy walls with few seed so it’s great for tomato sauce.
 The San Marzano tomato is reputed to be the only tomato that can be used for sauce on a true Neapolitan pizza.
 Indeterminate.

-Scotia (60 days) This Canadian-bred small bush variety produces heavy yields of medium-sized fruit in short season areas.
+SOLD OUT Scotia (60 days) This Canadian-bred small bush variety produces heavy yields of medium-sized fruit in short season areas.
 A beautiful early tomato with a lovely sweet flavour.
 Popular for using the unripe tomatoes to make the famous Maritime Green Tomato Relish.
 Determinate.

 Sicilian Saucer (75 days) Huge heavy red tomato, up to 2 pounds, slightly flattened shape.
 Thick, juicy, meaty flesh.
 One slice is all you need for your sandwich.
 A well-behaved plant that does not require staking.
 We have won the “largest tomato” prize at the fair with this tomato.
 Determinate.